wp-plugins/socialgrid/readme.txt

 SocialGrid is a simple widget that makes it easy to add and organize links to your various profiles on the internet.
 It began as a simple addition to my [Tasty Theme](http://whalesalad.com/tasty), and has evolved into a next generation WordPress plugin available for anyone incorporate into their site.

-SocialGrid currently supports the following services: Delicious, deviantART, Digg, Facebook, Flickr, Last.fm, LinkedIn, MySpace, RSS, StumbleUpon, Tumblr, Twitter, Viddler, Virb, Vimeo, and YouTube!
+SocialGrid currently supports the following services: Brightkite, Delicious, deviantART, Digg, Dopplr, Ember, Facebook, Flickr, Friendfeed, Google Profile, Last.fm, LinkedIn, MySpace, Picasa Web, Posterous, Qik, Readernaut, Reddit, RSS, StumbleUpon, Tumblr, Twitter, Viddler, Vimeo, Virb, and YouTube!

 == Installation ==